 - Exempt Recyclers from Liability under State Superfund Laws.
-Building upon recent successes in Florida and Tennessee, ISRI continue to identify opportunities for creating state SREAs (Superfund Recycling Equity Act) in as many states as possible to remove the threat of third-party liability for recyclers.
+ISRI continues to identify opportunities for enacting state superfund relief for recyclers (such as SREA) in as many states as possible to remove the threat of third-party liability.

 - Ensure the Quality of the Recycling Stream through Proper Collection Systems.
-ISRI strongly opposes any attempt through legislation to offer tax incentives for, or otherwise require consolidated waste collection, i.e., “One Bin.”
-Specifically, ISRI actively pursues strategies to assist the industry in its efforts to increase attention to the importance of product quality in the recycling stream and to the detrimental impacts on manufacturing when quality is not taken into consideration.
-ISRI continues to raise awareness of this issue with policymakers at all levels of government, highlighting the hazards of collecting trash and recyclables together in one bin, and the fallacies of viewing the matter through the narrow lens of economic savings to municipal solid waste programs (thus ignoring the loss of quality raw material feedstock to paper mills and other industrial consumers of secondary commodities and the economic harm that causes).
+ISRI strongly opposes any attempt through legislation to offer tax incentives for, or otherwise require consolidated “mixed-waste” collection, (i.e., “One Bin,”) by raising awareness of the hazards of collecting trash and recyclables together in one bin, and the fallacies of viewing the matter through the narrow lens of economic savings to municipal solid waste programs at the expense of available quality raw material feedstock to U.S. manufacturers.

 - Reduce TSCA Impacts on Recycling and Reuse.
 ISRI proactively engages the EPA and monitors the Toxic Substances Control Act (TSCA) regulatory activities for their potential or actual negative impacts on recycling and reuse, including burdensome information reporting and retention requirements, challenging threshold requirements for the presence of DECA flame retardants in used electronics and inadvertent illogical requirements on imported scrap metal that ISRI has been working to eliminate.